xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 principles, we hope for our students to become catalysts of change in their own communities of practice.

-[How to help yourself...]

 ## 2 Digital Humanities Core

 Programming can involve long stretches of frustration (Why does this not work?) punctuated by short bursts of elation that comes with accomplishing something difficult (It works!).
-Rather than viewing their initial lack of results as failure, we attempt to channel feelings of hindrance into a sense of problem solving and discovery, related to similarly difficult, but more familiar to our students tasks of archival research and long-form analytical writing.
+Rather than allowing students to view their initial lack of results as failures, we attempt to channel feelings of hindrance into a practice of problem solving and discovery, related to similarly difficult, but more familiar tasks of archival research and long-form analytical writing.
 Just like writing, coding skills fall on a spectrum of proficiency that constitutes a small, but foundational part, of a larger variegated skill set.

 Depending on one's research interests and career path, a DH practitioner will have some mixture of the following core skills (with examples in parenthesis):